 Maintain the outside appearance of the house.
 Keep the yard cut and clean.
 Trim back trees and shrubs that may block views of the house and provide thieves places to hide.
 Make sure that you also keep the mailbox from filling-up with mail.
 Newspapers stacking up on the lawn and mail flowing out of the mailbox is an indicator to a thief that nobody is at home.
 Even though you have stopped bills from going to the house or the past residents have redirected their mail, remember you may still get “junk” mail that will fill-up a mailbox fast.

 When appropriate and required you should board-up your property.
 There are several board-up solutions.
 The easiest fix might be to send over a handyman with plywood and long screws, but there are also cage systems, steel “shields” held in place by special hardware, and even a heavy-duty Plexiglas-type product that allows light in the house.
 It doesn’t make the house appear boarded-up but is strong enough to keep thieves and vandals out.
 Use the best method available to you that is also compliant with local codes.
-Remember, insurance policies will often require, as a security measure, that vacant houses are boarded-up.
+Remember, insurance policies often require that vacant houses are boarded-up as a security measure.

 To best protect your investment, layer your security.
 If you create a security system that consists of the 8 components we addressed today, you will be well on your way to moving a theft or vandalism down the block.
 These types of losses at vacant or renovation properties aren’t inevitable; it just takes some effort and consistent monitoring by you or your property manager to protect your valuable investment.